NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Developing

-If you need to edit the Java code:
+If you need to edit the Kotlin code:
  1. Install IntelliJ IDEA.
  2. "Import Project from Existing Sources"
  3. Choose the `pom.xml` for this repository and accept all defaults.

 You should now be ready to go.

-If you need to edit the Kotlin code, the best approach is to rename pom.xml to pom-aif.xml and rename pom-gaia.xml to pom.xml, then import your project into IntelliJ IDEA.
+If you need to edit the Java code, first do an `mvn clean` if you've already built the Kotlin version.
+Then rename `pom.xml` to `pom-gaia.xml` and rename `pom-aif.xml` to `pom.xml`.
+Finally, import your project into IntelliJ IDEA.

 # FAQ